haddocking/haddocking.github.io/education/HADDOCK-binding-sites/index.md

 Now repeat the above steps, but this time entering the list of residues for the binding pocket into the passive residue list.
 Save the resulting restraint file as AcrB-rifampicin-pass-act.tbl

-The number of distance restraints defined in those file can be obtained by counting hte number of times that an ```assign``` statement is found in the file, e.g.:
+The number of distance restraints defined in those file can be obtained by counting the number of times that an ```assign``` statement is found in the file, e.g.:

 <a class="prompt prompt-cmd">
 grep -i assign AcrB-rifampicin-act-act.tbl \| wc -l